My practice is guided by the following principles:

 Further, I employ a bio-psychosocial-spiritual lens to my practice; I believe that people function best when there is harmony between body, mind, social situation and spiritual life.

-If my approach resonates with you, please call or email me to set free 15-minute initial consultation or sign up for my waiting or cancellation lists I look forward to hearing from you!
+If my approach resonates with you, please call or email me to set free 15-minute initial consultation.
+I look forward to hearing from you!

 This is a research-based therapy, commonly used to help with symptoms of depression and anxiety, but is not limited to these conditions.
 The main target of this therapy is understanding and changing the interplay between thoughts, feelings and behaviours.
 It’s practical, often involving in-between session assignments, if you so choose.
 I prefer to work with CBT in a flexible, non-regimented way, to stay consistent with my values as a person-centred therapist.